valle3011/SFX-Helper-for-Krita/README.md

 ## Usage
 1. Have a document open and type the SFX word.
-2. Choose font / size / colors **or** click a preset.
+2. Choose font / size / colors / shadow **or** click a preset.
+The **live preview** shows exactly how it will look (with outline + shadow).
 3. **Insert SFX** (or press Enter in the text field).
    If no vector layer is active, a layer named "SFX" is created automatically.
-   The text appears in the top-left – move it freely afterwards.
+   The text is placed **centered** (in the active selection if there is one, otherwise in the middle of the image) – move/transform it freely afterwards.

 ---